sokinpui/OdBus-server/README.md

-# PostgreSQL with Docker Compose
+# Go HTTP Server with PostgreSQL and Docker Compose

-This setup provides a simple way to run a PostgreSQL database using Docker Compose.
+This project provides a Go-based HTTP server that connects to a PostgreSQL database.
+The database is containerized using Docker Compose, and the Go server is run locally.

 ## Prerequisites

 - Docker
 - Docker Compose
+- Go (version 1.21 or newer)

 ## Getting Started